 It’s a cowardly, horrible thing to do to someone you care about.

 That means being strong in the moment with someone new you’re attracted to.
 Avoid temptation.
 Don’t get their number just to “keep in touch” if you know you don’t have self-control to truly be a friend.

 If you’re staying with your current partner out of fear of being alone, you shouldn’t stay with them.
 It’s not fair to the other person to be in a relationship with someone who isn’t truly invested.

-If it does become a problem or happens repeatedly, address the issue without attacking your partner.
-Assert your boundaries firmly but politely.
+If they’re looking becomes a problem or happens repeatedly, assert your boundaries firmly but politely.

 Let your partner know that you understand it’s natural, but you would appreciate some discretion and respect.
 Constantly ogling makes you feel like they’re more interested in other people than in you.